OXID-eSales/oxideshop-user-documentation/operation/discounts/discounts.rst

 #.
 Assign the relevant categories or items.

-   For more information, see :doc:`Article tab: Assign category or article <tab-article>`.
+   For more information, see :doc:`Restricting Discounts to Categories or Items <products-tab>`.
 #.
 Optional: Restrict the discount to certain user groups.

-   For more information, see :doc:`User tab: Restrict discounts to users or groups <tab-user>`.
+   For more information, see :doc:`Restricting Discounts to Users or Groups <users-tab>`.

 |result|